-By default, the nav menu button appears on Tablet breakpoint and below.
-You can go to preview mode and see the menu appear in your navbar when you switch to these devices.
-Clicking that menu button will expand the nav menu.
-Clicking the button again collapses the nav menu.
+By default, the nav menu button will appear on the tablet breakpoint and below.
+You can open preview mode and see the menu appear in your navbar when you switch to these devices.
+Clicking the menu button expands the nav menu.
+Clicking the menu button again collapses the nav menu.

-On the Desktop breakpoint, you can see the nav links are nested inside the nav menu element.
-This nav menu is the same element that displays when the menu button is clicked — it displays the nav links in a vertical list.
+On the desktop breakpoint, you can see the nav links are nested inside the nav menu element.
+This nav menu is the same element that displays nav links in a vertical list when the menu button is clicked on smaller breakpoints.

 You can open the nav menu in the Designer with the following steps: